gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-01/index.md

   - BREAKING CHANGE: AWS made a backwards-incompatible change to their API where, if the [snapshot_retention_limit](https://www.terraform.io/docs/providers/aws/r/elasticache_replication_group.html#snapshot_retention_limit) property of the `aws_elasticache_replication_group` Terraform resource is set to `0`, you must not pass the [snapshot_window](https://www.terraform.io/docs/providers/aws/r/elasticache_replication_group.html#snapshot_window) property.
 Previously, the snapshot_window property was simply ignored if not needed.

   Note that if you update to this new version of the redis module, it will delete your original ElastiCache cluster and replace it with a new one.
-Therefore, it's essential that you have all your data backed up and can take a downtime before you do the upgrade.
+Therefore, it&apos;s essential that you have all your data backed up and can take a downtime before you do the upgrade.

-  Alternatively, it's possible to update without downtime by using `terraform state` commands.
-If you'd like assistance with this contact support@gruntwork.io.
+  Alternatively, it&apos;s possible to update without downtime by using `terraform state` commands.
+If you&apos;d like assistance with this contact support@gruntwork.io.

 </div>